 Fall makeovers don't end in your decor.
-For your clients, fall is the time to refresh skin that has been taking a beating from the sun and hydrate it to counteract the drying effects of winter.
-Many of our customers tell us at this time of year they recommend that clients consider a nice exfoliation to get rid of any dead, dull skin cells, followed by a re-hydrating wrap.
+For your clients, fall is the time to refresh skin that has been taking a beating from the sun and hydrate it to counteract winter's drying effects.
+Many of our customers tell us at this time of year; they recommend that clients consider a nice exfoliation to get rid of any dead, dull skin cells, followed by a re-hydrating wrap.

-Its also important to consider that more and more spa goers are seeking the use of natural ingredients in their quest for healing and hydrating.
-To that end, many natural ingredients closely associated with fall provide a number of skin rejuvenating and therapeutic benefits.
+It's also important to consider that more and more spa-goers seek the use of natural ingredients in their quest for healing and hydrating.
+To that end, many natural ingredients closely associated with fall provide several skin rejuvenating and therapeutic benefits.

-Cranberries are another seasonal delight, which are equally good for the skin.
-Cranberries help to rejuvenate the skin and are a great source of antioxidants, which fight free radicals that cause skin damage and aging.
-Also, cranberry essential oil makes a wonderful natural moisturizer because it contains the omega 6 and omega 9 fatty acids.
-The body not only needs these fatty acids, they help prevent skin irritations and other skin-related complications.
+Cranberries are another seasonal delight, which is equally good for the skin.
+Cranberries help rejuvenate the skin and are a great source of antioxidants, which fight free radicals that cause skin damage and aging.
+Also, cranberry essential oil makes a wonderful natural moisturizer because it contains omega 6 and omega 9 fatty acids.
+The body not only needs these fatty acids, but they also help prevent skin irritations and other skin-related complications.

-The oil of the pomegranate - another seasonal fruit - also has been making its way into more skin care treatments.
-Pomegranate essential oil extracted from the seeds helps to revitalize dull or mature skin, assist with wrinkles, and smooth minor skin irritations.
-It has a high content of antioxidants and is rich in a rare essential fatty acid called punici acid, which helps to reduce skin inflammation and retain moisture.
+The pomegranate's oil - another seasonal fruit - also has been making its way into more skin care treatments.
+Pomegranate essential oil extracted from the seeds helps revitalize dull or mature skin, assist with wrinkles, and smooth minor skin irritations.
+It has a high antioxidant content and is rich in a rare essential fatty acid called punicic acid, which helps to reduce skin inflammation and retain moisture.